 Do Homebuyers Want Fixer-Uppers?

-Most "fixer" buyers are willing to do simple repairs such as paint the walls, put in new carpeting, or replace light fixtures.
+Most "fixer-upper" buyers are willing to do simple repairs such as painting the walls, putting in new carpeting, or replacing light fixtures.
 They don't want to rebuild a foundation or move walls.

 Fixer-upper buyers will discount the price of the home to allow for the repairs, then discount it a bit more for the inconvenience.
-Say a home would be worth $100,000 if it had a new roof.
-A new roof might be expected to cost $10,000.
-However, a buyer will most likely not offer $90,000 for this home.
+Suppose a home would be worth $100,000 if it had a new roof, which might be expected to cost $10,000.
+However, a buyer will most likely not offer $90,000 for the home.
 They could buy an identical home with a new roof for $100,000 and save the hassle.

 A buyer for this type of home might offer $75,000 or even less.
-The seller would be smarter to pay for a new roof and sell the home for $100,000 in this scenario.
+The seller would be better off paying for a new roof and selling the home for $100,000 in this scenario.

 Most buyers want a home that's in move-in condition.
 You can limit the number of buyers who might be attracted to your home by not making repairs.

 Before Fixing Up Your Home

 Smart sellers will weigh the cost of the proposed improvements against the home's market value after the repairs or upgrades are completed.
-Such an improvement might not be warranted if an upgrade won't provide a good return on the investment.
+Such an improvement might not be warranted if an upgrade won't provide a good return on the investment (ROI).
 Before you decide to lift the roof and install skylights in the master suite, realize that kitchens and baths carry the highest return.